-These crunchy, golden baked plantain fries are a great option to potato fries.
-Spicing them very lightly with turmeric and ground black pepper allows their natural deliciousness to shine through.
+These crunchy, golden baked plantain fries are so delicious and a healthier option to French fries.
+Spice them very lightly with turmeric and ground black pepper to allow their natural deliciousness to shine through.
 You can also make these fat-free.

 If I could eat with my eyes, I would gain 20 pounds just looking at these golden, crunchy baked plantain fries.